jeshiwani-sudo/phase-0-my-portfolio/README.md

 # phase-0-my-portfolio
 # Personal Portfolio Website

-This is a responsive personal portfolio website built using HTML, CSS, and Bootstrap.
+This is a personal portfolio website built using HTML, CSS, and Bootstrap.
-It highlights my profile, background in Computer Science, and current Software Engineering studies at Moringa School.
+It highlights my profile and background in the tech field.

 ## Features
 - Clean and responsive design
 - Navigation bar with hover effects
-- Profile section with circular image
+- Profile section
 - About/story section with introduction
 - Buttons for CV download and contact
 - Integrated with Google Fonts and Font Awesome icons
-- Background banner image with overlay
+- Background banner image

 ## Project Structure
 |-- index.html          # Main portfolio page
 |-- css/
     -- style.css       # Custom styles
 |-- images/
-    |-- profilepic.png  # Profile picture
     |-- developer.jpg   # Background image
 |-- README.txt          # Project description